A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Introduction

 is approximated at time $t=t^n$ by

 Note that boldface is removed whenever the quantities are scalar.
-A numerical scheme is then constructed by integrating the conservation law \eqref{eq:cons_law_diff_scalar} in space over the cell $\mathcal{C}_i$ and in time from $t^n$ to $t^{n+1}$ to obtain
+A numerical scheme is then constructed by integrating the conservation law \eqref{eq:cons_law_1d_scalar} in space over the cell $\cell_i$ and in time from $t^n$ to $t^{n+1}$ to obtain

-in which $\Delta t = t^{n+1} - t^n$ and the \emph{numerical flux} satisfies
+in which $\Dt = t^{n+1} - t^n$ and the \emph{numerical flux} satisfies

-Clearly, equation \eqref{fin_diff_sch} is conservative by construction.
-The numerical fluxes $F_{i\pm1/2}^n$ can be obtained by constructing an (approximate) Riemann solver, based on a (possibly high-order) reconstruction of the solution in each of the cells using interpolation over the neighboring cells \cite{leveque2002finite,eno_weno}.
+Clearly, equation \eqref{FV_scheme} is conservative by construction.
+The numerical fluxes $F_{i \pm 1/2}^n$ can be obtained by constructing an (approximate) Riemann solver, based on a (possibly high-order) reconstruction of the solution in each of the cells using interpolation over the neighboring cells \cite{LeVeque2002,eno_weno}. \moved{However, in the general nonlinear case, these spatial discretizations require the (possibly tedious) computation of the solutions of local Riemann problems.}

-To avoid the (possibly tedious) computation of the solutions of local Riemann problems, relaxation methods offer an interesting alternative, see, e.g., discrete kinetic schemes in \cite{liu1987hyperbolic, jin1998diffusive, jin1995relaxation} and, in particular, \cite{aregba2000discrete} which also contains a brief historical overview.
-In a relaxation method, the conservation law \eqref{eq:cons_law_diff_system} is approximated by a problem of higher dimension containing a small relaxation parameter $\epsi$ such that, when $\epsi$ tends to zero, the original problem is recovered.
-The idea is that some of the difficulties associated with the original problem are avoided, while, for sufficiently small $\epsi$, the relaxation problem is a good approximation of the problem of interest.
+Relaxation methods offer an interesting alternative in which the nonlinear hyperbolic conservation law is replaced by a linear transport equation with a stiff nonlinear (but local) source term, see, e.g., discrete kinetic schemes in \cite{Liu1987,Jin1998,Jin1995} and, in particular, \cite{Aregba-Driollet2000} which also contains a brief historical overview.
+In a relaxation method, the conservation law \eqref{eq:cons_law_system} is approximated by a problem of higher dimension containing a small relaxation parameter $\epsi$ such that, when $\epsi$ tends to zero, the original problem is recovered.
 In this paper, we will consider the relaxation problem to be a kinetic BGK equation.
-In a scalar one-dimensional setting, this equation describes the evolution of a distribution function $f(x,v,t)$ of particles at position $x$ with velocity $v$ at time $t$ and takes the following form:
+In a scalar one-dimensional setting, this equation describes the evolution of a distribution function $f^\epsi(x,v,t)$ of particles at position $x$ with velocity $v$ at time $t$ and takes the following form: